Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?

 We have then derived sufficient conditions on how much the global dynamics including the control device can deviate from the idealised case, in order for the achieved state transition to be close to one permissible via CNOs.
 This is followed by examples of a control device which achieves this level of precision.\Mspace

 Finally, we introduced Hamiltonians which led us to a criteria for all CTOs with a finite dimensional bath.
-The bound captures the requirement of better quality control, as the bath size needed to implement the CTO gets larger.
-This has physical consequences for the 3rd law.\Mspace
+The bound captures the requirement of better quality control, as the bath size needed to implement the CTO gets larger.\Mspace

 \acknowledgments We thank Jonathan Oppenheim for stimulating discussions and pointing out the control problem in the resource theory approach to quantum thermodynamics.
-We also would like to thank Gian Michele Graf for helpful discussions regarding functional analysis for Prop. \ref{prop:idealised control} and Elisa B\"aumer for physically demonstrating the embezzling phenomenon in Fig. \ref{Fig:ClssicalEmbezzExaple}.
+We thank Gian Michele Graf for discussions regarding functional analysis for Prop. \ref{prop:idealised control} and Elisa B\"aumer for physically demonstrating the embezzling phenomenon in Fig. \ref{Fig:ClssicalEmbezzExaple}.
 M.W. acknowledges support from the Swiss National Science Foundation (SNSF) via an AMBIZIONE Fellowship (PZ00P2\_179914) in addition to the National Centre of Competence in Research QSIT.
 M.H. acknowledges support from the National Science Centre, Poland, through grant OPUS 9.
 2015/17/B/ST2/01945 and the Foundation for Polish Science through IRAP project co-financed by EU within the Smart Growth Operational Programme (contract no. 2018/MAB/5).

 \onecolumngrid